March 14 Is Pi Day, Not National Pie Day. Here's the Difference.

 Get ready for a flashback to middle school math class.

 The annual celebration of numbers and food is relatively new.
 Larry Shaw is credited with holding the earliest known large-scale celebration of Pi Day in 1988 at the San Francisco Exploratorium, where he worked as a physicist.
 The public joined museum staff for a march around the building's circular spaces, then gathered to eat a bunch of pies, according to a report by Newsweek.
-The U.S. House of Representatives voted to officially recognize Pi Day in 2009, although then-Congressman and current Vice President Mike Pence and nine other Republicans voted against the measure.
+The U.S. House of Representatives voted to officially recognize Pi Day in 2009, although then-Congressman and now-former Vice President Mike Pence and nine other Republicans voted against the measure.
 Today, Shaw is known as the Prince of Pi, largely thanks to his brilliant idea to make math more fun with dessert.Pi Day celebrations typically involve more pie than math.
-In fact, Pi Day is when major restaurant chains -- both pie purveyors and pizza joints -- and other retailers roll out the best pie and pizza deals.
+In fact, Pi Day is when major restaurant chains—both pie purveyors and pizza joints—and other retailers roll out the best pie and pizza deals.

-For Pi Day 2019, many popular chains all across the country -- from Cici's to White Castle -- are celebrating with special deals and discounts.
-Even Whole Foods is getting in on the action with a deal for $3.14 pies.
-As for pizza discounts for the occasion, plenty of chains had your savory needs covered.
+For Pi Day 2021, many popular chains all across the country—from Blaze Pizza to 7-Eleven—are celebrating with special deals and discounts, including plenty of pizza chain offers that will have your savory needs covered.
 Oh, and local pie shops and other dessert-centric restaurants are also known to launch free pie giveaways and other deals, so check with your hometown restaurants to see if they're celebrating, too.

 The American Pie Council offers this recommendation for Pi Day: